ANZSoilData/def-au-schema-json/docs/ansis-entities.md

 ### Consistence

 Type: *ansis:Consistence*.
 ANSIS Consistence.
-Undefined.
+The strength of cohesion and adhesion in soil.
+Strength will vary according to water status.
+Soil water status must be recorded with strength.

 | Property | Value Count | ANSIS Preferred | Type | Vocabulary | Description \[ _Comment_ \] |
 | -------- | ----------- | --------------- | ---- | ---------- | ------------------------- |